 Low inventory volume results in a higher cost-per-unit, making this model unaffordable for smaller retailers.
 It might be better to purchase your products in larger quantities if you have the space to store them.

-If your ecommerce business operates in a relatively stable marketplace, you have good relationships with your suppliers, and you can track relatively large and consistent volume of orders, then a JIT system might be the right fit for your inventory management system.
+If your ecommerce business operates in a relatively stable marketplace, you have good relationships with your suppliers, and you can track a relatively large and consistent volume of orders, then a JIT system might be the right fit for your inventory management system.
 It can help you optimize the flow of your products and increase your profits.
 A Just-In-Time system requires a flexible and efficient supply chain so it might make sense to partner with a third-party-logistics provider to help you implement your JIT inventory management strategy.

 If you are considering implementing a JIT inventory management system or have questions if it might be a good fit for your ecommerce business, send us a note to connect about how we can help your company grow.
 You can read DCL’s list of services to learn more, or check out the many companies we work with to ensure great logistics support.